mandar-damle/HDM-documentation/pages/01.HDM Documentation/07.vcs/50.Performing Migrations/default.md

 ### Cold Migration

-Cold migration using SQS interface involves the following steps
+Follow these steps to perform a cold migration using the SQS interface:

 1. Wait until system status is ‘Ready’.
-This is indicated by the heartbeat between HDM and SQS client.
+This is indicated by the heartbeat between HDM and the SQS client.
 2. Send a ‘SourceInventoryRequest’ message to get the list of VMs that can be migrated using HDM.
-3. Choose a VM from the list of VMs returned in the response message.
+3. Choose a VM from the list in the response message.
 4. Set the mode of migration to ‘cold’
-5. Submit request for migration using ‘SourceCloneRequest’.
+5. Submit a request for migration using ‘SourceCloneRequest’.
-6. After submission periodic responses will be sent with the status of the submitted request.
+6. After submission, periodic responses will be sent with the status of the submitted request.

-Cold migration of a VM will go through the following steps.
+Cold migration of a VM will entail the following steps:

 1. A bulk transfer of the VM will be initiated.
     1. Progress and updates will be sent via message bus responses
-    2. vCenter Tasks will show the progress of the export and import of ovf on the source vCenter and the target vCenter respective.
+    2. vCenter Tasks will show the progress of the export and import of ovf on the source and target vCenters, respectively.
-    3. This operation might get queued depending on resource profile and number of migrations in progress and total number of VMs migrated.
-There can be at most 8 concurrent migrations running concurrently.
+    3. This operation may get queued, depending on the resource profile, the number of migrations in progress, and total number of VMs migrated.
+A maximum of eight migrations can run concurrently.
-2. Necessary network changes will be done on the migrated VM.
+2. Necessary network changes will be performed on the migrated VM.

-In case of failure of bulk transfer, few retries would be done.
-Failure is reported in the response message on the final failure only.
-In the vCenter, however, the retries and their status can also be seen.
+If the bulk transfer fails, it will be automatically retried a few times.
+The failure will be reported in the response message on the final failure only.
+In the vCenter, however, the retries and their statuses can also be seen.

 ### Warm Migration